abtion/guidelines/career-development/ladder.md

 #### Simple
 - [ ] Does not over optimize.
 Understands when code is "good-enough".
 #### Test-driven
+- [ ] Uses testing pain as a prompt to write better code.
+- [ ] Starts practicing spiking if she/he doesn’t know how to test something.
+Then sets the spike aside once a general path is understood and writes from scratch TDD.
-- [ ] Makes use of stubbing and mocking.
+- [ ] Makes use of stubbing and mocking/understands tradeoffs of hitting the db.
-- [ ] Understands tradeoffs of hitting the db.
+- [ ] Values and can speak to examples of high cohesion, low coupling.
+- [ ] Cares about test speed.
+Can implement parallelization but knows why that’s a bandaid.
+Seeks to keep the test suite under a minute.
+- [ ] Can run the test for the code they are working on “right now” in under a second.

 #### Iterative
 - [ ] Well-composed commit narratives in commit flows.
 #### Communication